-- 9. Approximate date on which the Information Statement is first to be sent or given to security holders: June 4, 2025, subject to approval of the SEC. - 10.
+- 9. Approximate date on which the Information Statement is first to be sent or given to security holders: on or before June 3, 2025, subject to approval of the SEC. - 10.
 Securities registered pursuant to Sections 8 and 12 of the Code or Sections 4 and 8 of the RSA (information on number of shares and amount of debt is applicable only to corporate registrants)